Non-collapsed eGH convergence and dimension: Examples

 \begin{Exa} Let $G$ be a first countable locally compact Hausdorff group that is not a Lie group (for example, the $p$-adic integers).
 Let $G_i = G$ for all $i \in \mathbb{N}$ and let $\phi_i : G _i \to G$ be the identity for all $i \in \mathbb{N}$.
 A sequence of small subgroups $H_i \leq G_i$ consists of a sequence of subgroups of $G$ with $h_i \to e$ for all $h_i \in H_i$.

-For any sequence of small subgroups $H_i \leq G_i$, it is not hard to construct another sequence of small subgroups $H_i ' \leq G_i$ with $H_i' \nleq H_i $ for all $i$ large enough.
-This implies that there is no sequence of maximal small subgroups. \end{Exa}
+Let $H_i \leq G_i$ be any sequence of non-trivial small subgroups.
+By simply reindexing and repeating elements of the sequence, it is not hard to construct another sequence of small subgroups $H_i ' \leq G_i$ with $H_i' \nleq H_i $ for all $i$ large enough.
+This implies that there is no sequence of maximal small subgroups.